haney1357/docker-hybrid-net/README.md

         # TODO

     2-3.
-Change directory to image and run dockerImg.sh to create a docker image for hosts
+Change directory to image and run host-img.sh to create a docker image for hosts

         cd image
         ./host-img.sh